16121A1284/onlinebloodbank/README.md

 Title:Give Blood Save Life
-Extrat the files and place in htodocs folder.
+Extract the files and place in htodocs folder.

-then start apacheh and mysql in xampp control panel
+then start apache and mysql in xampp control panel

 then goto locolhost/phpmyadmin in the browser